Edge Developer Platform

 list

-Used to iterate through all keys in the KV.
+Used for traversing all keys in KV.

 list({prefix?: string, limit?: number, cursor?: string}): Promise<ListResult>;